LamininSolutions/mfsql-connector/source/mfsql-data-exchange-and-reporting-connector/reporting/reporting-getting-started/index.rst

         EXEC dbo.spMFClassTableStats
             @IncludeOutput = 0

-Watch the video on the you tube channel `Using MFSQL for Reporting <https://www.youtube.com/user/lamininsolutions/videos>`__
+Watch the video on the you tube channel `<https://www.youtube.com/user/lamininsolutions/videos>`